Increase in falls forces Montreal to redirect operations toward slippery sidewalks

 The City of Montreal has had to slow down on snow removal operations in recent days to focus on slippery sidewalks after an increased number of people taking falls.

-"It's been a rough week for the city's snow clearing operators, with a cocktail of snow, rain and ice to remove," said emergency medicine specialist Dr. Mitch Shulman.

-But it's also been busy for the city's ERs, which are dealing with a higher-than-normal volume of weather-related falls.
+It's also been busy for the city's ERs, which are dealing with a higher-than-normal volume of weather-related falls due to the mix of snow, ice and rain in the last few days.

 "These are accidents, and you can have them in young people or old people.
 The only reason why we disproportionately see older people is because of balance, strength and bone fragility," he said.